rdevries-thoughtworks/leap_se/pages/docs/platform/guide/commands.md

 To set nested properties, property name can contain '.', like so: `leap node add web1 ssh.port:44`

-Separeate multiple values for a single property with a comma, like so: `leap node add mynode services:webapp,dns`
+Separate multiple values for a single property with a comma, like so: `leap node add mynode services:webapp,dns`

 **Options**

 * `--local`
-Make a local testing node (by automatically assigning the next available local IP address).
+Make a local testing node (by assigning the next available local IP address).
 Local nodes are run as virtual machines on your computer.

+* `--vm`
+Make a remote virtual machine for this node.
+Requires a valid cloud.json configuration.

 ## leap node init  FILTER